mobileChromeApp/chrome-app-samples/README.md

 # Chrome Apps samples

+Shell command calculate the number of file in folder: ls -1 | grep -v '/$' | wc -l

 Official samples for Chrome Apps platform.
 If you want to learn about the platform, you can:

 1. look at the source code of the samples below.
 Most samples have a "Try it now" button that allows you to install and play with it.